 Note to Level 1 (Introductory Russian) Applicants:

-In order to help beginning students adapt to the intensive environment at Middlebury and be better prepared for the Language Pledge, Level 1 Russian will start online approximately one month before students arrive in Middlebury.
+In order to help beginning students adapt to the intensive environment at Middlebury and be better prepared for the Language Pledge, Level 1 Russian will start online approximately three weeks before students arrive in Middlebury.
 Participation in the pre-arrival program, which will include a group webinar and online exercises focused on alphabet learning and survival Russian phrases, is mandatory for Level 1 students.
 That is, students who apply to Level 1 Russian and enroll agree to complete all of the online exercises prior to their arrival at Middlebury as an academic requirement of the 8-week program.
 The group webinar will take place in June; dates and times will be announced in the spring.